sakshikumar19/GrocLake-Round-2/README.md

 #### Overview

 The **Market Strategist** is an AI-powered analytics tool designed to provide in-depth market intelligence for agricultural commodities.
-It offers real-time insights, price trends, risk analysis, and trading recommendations.
+It offers insights, price trends, risk analysis, and trading recommendations.

 #### Key Features